JudeAlquiza/ContosoRetailApplication/Research/Security/ResearchOnSecurity.md

         // some code here
      }
    ```
 Where SampleUser is a type that derives from **IdentityUser**, SampleRole is a type that derives from **IdentityRole**, and
 SampleContext is the context where the persistence of objects of type SampleUser and SampleRole are being managed.

 Also note that in an actual implementation, if the User and Role class are on a seperate layer, for example on a data layer,
 registration of dependencies might need to take some other form to accomodate data transfer objects and view models.

-c.
 Still inside of Startup.cs inside of the **Configure()** method, add the following code to use identity.

    ``` C#
      public void Configure(IApplicationBuilder app, IHostingEnvironment env, ILoggerFactory loggerFactory)